kenken17/htx-assignment/backend/README.md

 Uses an **existing** processed record as the query vector by loading its stored embedding from SQLite.
 This powers the frontend **“Use as reference”** feature for:

-- Visual similarity (video-to-video / video-to-audio via detected objects + summary embeddings)
+- Visual similarity
-- Audio similarity (transcription-to-transcription / transcription-to-video via transcription embeddings)
+- Audio similarity

 Notes: